lookfirst/heroku-nginx-buildpack/Readme.md

 * Commit the builds directory.

-## Using this buildpack as is
+## Using this buildpack for an app

 Create or add this buildpack to an app on heroku.

 ```
-heroku config:add BUILDPACK_URL=https://github.com/envygeeks/heroku-nginx-buildpack.git
+heroku config:add BUILDPACK_URL=https://github.com/lookfirst/heroku-nginx-buildpack.git#voost
 ```

 In the app, add a `index.html` and a `nginx.conf`.
 This becomes the `public` folder when